 - Leads to closed - if they are closing 24% of their leads they are freaking awesome!

 Knowing why they suck requires that a sales process includes all of the required milestones and the milestones have also been integrated into their CRM.
-We need to know how many qualified opportunities failed to meet all of the company's milestones for qualified.
+We need to know how many qualified opportunities failed to meet all of the company's criteria/milestones be be fully qualified.
 If you want to know which milestones should be included, watch this ten-minute video on the most popular sales processes and methodologies.

 In order to know how long they've sucked, look at win rates over time using the exact same criteria that is being used today for comparison.
 What was the win rate last quarter, and each quarter before that?
 Are we trending up or down or is it the same as it was earlier in the timeline?